All about SmartBeats

 - A Time Distribution Grid timesheet - we recommend that you enable auto-submit in the timesheet template, so resources submitting beats don’t need to touch their timesheet

-And, the resource must be assigned as the task owner of the tasks they’ll be submitting beats for.
+And, the resource must be assigned as the resource of the tasks they’ll be submitting beats for.

 What happens if we miss a day?

-Beats are most accurate and most useful if they apply only to the current day's work, therefore task owners can only submit a beat for the current day -- via the Tasks section of the My Work > Overview page or via the Polaris desktop app.
+Beats are most accurate and most useful if they apply only to the current day's work, therefore resources can only submit a beat for the current day -- via the Tasks section of the My Work > Overview page or via the Polaris desktop app.

 So, if you miss completing a beat, you can't make it up; however, you can't update work hours for any day in an open timesheet, and any hours modified for a past day are factored in to beat calculations for the current day.